 What Is Leather Patina, Really?

-But patina isn’t just wear, it’s memory.
+But patina isnโt just wear, itโs memory.
 Every scratch has a story.
 That nick on the belt loop?
 Fourth of July, 2017, crawled under the fence to save the family dog from a fireworks-induced sprint.
-That smooth patch on the wallet corner?
+That smooth patch on the corner of your bison leather wallet?
 Years of brushing against denim as you reached for a twenty, or maybe just a receipt for gas station jerky.
 Life, in other words.

 Why Patina Matters